 A winter sleeping bag without a high R-value sleeping pad is like a sheep without wool.
 Without one, your body heat will be sucked into the cold ground.
 We recommend using a sleeping bad with an R-value of 5 or better.
 R-values are additive, so you can also use two sleeping pads, one stacked on top of the other to achieve a higher composite R-value.
 Many winter backpackers will carry a foam pad, which can be used as a seat when cooking or snow melting, in addition to an inflatable sleeping pad for comfort.
 When choosing winter pads, we recommend using ones that have been rated using the new sleeping bag standard, such as the Therm-a-Rest XTherm, which has an R-value of 6.9

-This is an actively monitored web page, so if you have any questions feel free to ask them below.Editor's note: If you’re thinking about buying gear that we’ve reviewed on SectionHiker.com, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
+This is an actively monitored web page, so if you have any questions feel free to ask them below.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
+Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
 Thanks and we appreciate your support!